jmgrgo/developmentTraining_Riwi/README.md

-# This repository contains all trainings from each module and week of the Riwi Developer Moodle.
+This repository contains all trainings and exercises from each module and week of the Riwi Developer Moodle.